-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergence medical condition.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+A medical emergency is when you, or any oth prudent layperson with an average knowledge and medicine, believe that you have medical s that require immediate medical attention to preloss of life (and, if you are a pregnant woman, an unborn child), loss of a limb, or loss of fund limb.
+The medical symptoms may be an illness severe pain, or a medical condition that is quic getting worse.